Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-03-04-challenges-of-internal-documentation.md

 My eyes are open to topic-based writing.
 I can advocate for an editorial framework conforming to well-defined types that produces more standalone, modular articles (Baker 2013).
 I am forming opinions on tooling that makes creating and maintaining documentation easy.
 These things are helping in big ways.

 So, in little and large ways, I am starting to make sense of these three challenges and how to address them.
 This sense of achievement prompted me to write this post.
 And yet, as I'm writing I have a feeling that something is missing.
-These challenges seem to be teetering on the assumption that the issue only relates to _producing_ documentation.
+These challenges seem to be teetering on the assumption that the core issue relates to _producing_ documentation.
 Once the internal documentation is searchable, maintainable, and well-written, our problems will be no more.
 But what if nobody reads the docs that we produce?

 ## Challenge #4: Documentation is (Sometimes) Ignored

 ![PNG image representing the challenge of reading documentation by illustrating a confused man looking at a computer](https://github.com/Sterling-Cooper/Sterling-Cooper.github.io/blob/main/_assets/challenges-reading.png?raw=true)
 ##### Figure 4: Reading internal documentation (Canva/mimagephotography n.d.).

 I can illustrate this concern with an example.
-Software is now a 24-hour business, and customers have a reduced tolerance for outages or downtime.
-As a result, software companies are adopting practices to ensure their sites and services are always available.
+To increase reliability, software companies are adopting practices to ensure their sites and services are always available.
 One such practice is to document critical procedures and troubleshooting guides in [runbooks](https://docs.gitlab.com/ee/user/project/clusters/runbooks/).
 The idea is that when something unexpected happens, engineers can use a specific runbook to find the information they need to resolve the problem quickly.

 Runbooks are a rarity among internal documentation in that they are: